LGA 775: LGA 775 compatibility

 Compatibility is quite variable, as earlier chipsets (Intel 915 and below) tend to support only single core NetBurst Pentium 4 and Celeron CPUs at an FSB of 533/800 MT/s.

 Intermediate chipsets (e.g. Intel 945) commonly support both single core Pentium 4-based CPUs as well as dual core Pentium D processors.
 Some motherboards using the 945 chipset could be given a BIOS upgrade to support 65nm Core-based processors.
 Other chipsets have varying levels of CPU support, generally following the release of contemporary CPUs, as LGA 775 CPU support is a complicated mixture of chipset capability, voltage regulator limitations and BIOS support.
 For example, the newer Q45 chipset does not support NetBurst-based CPUs such as the Pentium 4, Pentium D, Pentium Extreme Edition, and Celeron D.

 Virtualization capabilities

 Some Core 2 and other LGA 775 processors are capable of hardware-accelerated virtualization.
-However, more recent hypervisors might not be compatible with these CPUs because they lack support for Extended Page Tables.
+More recent hypervisors might not be compatible with these CPUs because they lack support for Extended Page Tables.